shinigami-sql/projectA/README.md

 ## What's next?

-Plot figures in 2D and 3D with rotation applied, using `matplotlib`.
-Give the user the option to import their own CSV instead of using the built-in figures, and include the ability to generate a custom number of random data points and plot them.
+Plot figures in 2D and 3D with rotation applied, give the user the option to import their own CSV instead of using the built-in figures, and include the ability to generate a custom number of random data points and plot them.

 ## Long term vision